TrachomaSymptoms, Doctors, Treatments, Advances & More

 Antibiotics can prevent long-term complications if used early in the infection.
 In certain cases, eyelid surgery may be needed to prevent long-term scarring, which can lead to blindness if not corrected.

-Anthony Solomon practices in Geneve, Switzerland.
+Anthony Solomon practices practicing medicine in Geneve, Switzerland.
 Mr. Solomon is rated as an Elite expert by MediFind in the treatment of Trachoma.
-His top areas of expertise are Trachoma, Conjunctivitis (Pink Eye), Yaws, and Chlamydia.
+He is also highly rated in 9 other conditions, according to our data.
+His clinical expertise encompasses Trachoma, Conjunctivitis (Pink Eye), Yaws, and Chlamydia.

-Harran Mkocha practices in Kongwa, United Republic of Tanzania.
+Harran Mkocha practices practicing medicine in Kongwa, United Republic of Tanzania.
 Mkocha is rated as an Elite expert by MediFind in the treatment of Trachoma.
-Their top areas of expertise are Conjunctivitis (Pink Eye), Trachoma, Chlamydia, and Neonatal Conjunctivitis.
+They are also highly rated in 4 other conditions, according to our data.
+Their clinical expertise encompasses Conjunctivitis (Pink Eye), Trachoma, Chlamydia, and Neonatal Conjunctivitis.

 Outcomes are very good if treatment is started early before scarring and changes to the eyelids develop.